WriskHQ/DataDocs/docs/quote_schema-properties-the-transaction_created_at-schema.md

 #/properties/transaction_created_at#/properties/transaction_created_at
 ```

-An explanation about the purpose of this instance.
+When the transaction was created

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                           |